Using the Social Capital Assessment

 Kate King on November 9, 2016

-By Paul Horton, Partner, The Athena Group
+By Paul Horton, Principal, The Athena Group

 An earlier entry on this topic made a case for intentional measurement and management of social capital within both organizations and multi-stakeholder or cross-sector collaborations.
 I also introduced a new Social Capital Assessment tool designed to enable an organization to survey and assess its baseline and ongoing levels of social capital.
 This post briefly describes a recent experience with a client to assess its social capital and to identify specific ways to focus its precious time and resources to increase trust, foster more beneficial norms of working and communicating and build more robust and open networks.